-Transfers are used to move sales tax revenue collected by the capital projects fund to the debt service fund to pay debt service according to the approved SPLOST referendum.
-Also, transfers are used to move funds from the general fund to the agency fund to cover deficits for the Family Connection grant.
+Transfers are used to move property tax revenues collected by the general fund to the capital projects fund as required match or supplemental funding source for capital construction projects and to move sales tax revenue collected by the capital projects fund to the debt service fund to pay debt service according to the approved SPLOST referendum.
+Lastly, transfers are used to move funds from the general fund to the agency fund to cover deficits from the Family Connection grant.